-- 3.4.4 The interim target to reduce single occupancy car travel for residents would result in a modal shift for car drivers of 7% (percentage points) from the base 2011 Census data over a five-year period from first occupation of the site. - 3.4.5 Once the first travel survey has been undertaken, the targets will be reviewed and updated as necessary.
+- 3.4.4 The interim target to reduce single occupancy car travel for residents would result in a modal shift for car drivers of 7% (percentage points) from the base 2011 Census data over a five-year period from first occupation of the site. - 3.4.5 Once the first travel survey has been undertaken, the targets will be reviewed and updated as necessary. - 3.5 Safeguarding - 3.5.1 The LHA has requested that this Travel Plans is safeguarded with measures or funds (as bonds, ESCROW accounts or cash sums) to cover the achievement of travel plan outcomes in the event of default by the developer/land owner or occupier/leaseholder during the 5-year formal monitoring period. - 3.5.2 The safeguarding sum requested by the LHA is £9,300.
+Any funds remaining from the safeguarding sum at the end of the formal 5-year monitoring period will be returned to the developer.

-4 Proposed Measures

-4.1.1 This section sets out the measures proposed to achieve the objectives set out in the previous section.

-4.2 Travel Plan Coordinator

-- 4.2.1 The developer will appoint an individual or company to act as the Travel Plan Coordinator (TPC) for the site.
+- 4 Proposed Measures - 4.1 Introduction - 4.1.1 This section sets out the measures proposed to achieve the objectives set out in the previous section. - 4.2 Travel Plan Coordinator - 4.2.1 The developer will appoint an individual or company to act as the Travel Plan Coordinator (TPC) for the site.
 Contact details will be supplied to Somerset County Council prior to first occupation of the development proposal. - 4.2.2 The TPC will be retained throughout the lifetime of the Travel Plan and prior to their appointment their role will revert to the developer.
-The post will be funded by the developer throughout the lifetime of the Travel Plan. - 4.2.3 The role of the TPC will be as follows: - To manage the day to day delivery of the measures contained in this section of the Travel Plan; - To market the Travel Plan to encourage interest and involvement of residents; - To maintain a good level of knowledge of sustainable travel opportunities in the vicinity of the site, so as to provide a basic journey planning service for residents, i.e. how to access schools, workplaces and local facilities by non-car modes; - To organise the annual monitoring of the Travel Plan in line with the strategy outlined in Section 5 of this document; and - To provide monitoring feedback to residents and the steering group and to liaise with the local authority as necessary.

-4.3 Promotion of Walking and Cycling
+The post will be funded by the developer throughout the lifetime of the Travel Plan. - 4.2.3 The role of the TPC will be as follows: - To manage the day to day delivery of the measures contained in this section of the Travel Plan and the budget to deliver those measures; - To market the Travel Plan to encourage interest and involvement of residents; - To maintain a good level of knowledge of sustainable travel opportunities in the vicinity of the site, so as to provide a basic journey planning service for residents, i.e. how to access schools, workplaces and local facilities by non-car modes; - To organise the annual monitoring of the Travel Plan in line with the strategy outlined in Section 5 of this document; and - To provide monitoring feedback to residents and the steering group and to liaise with the local authority as necessary. - 4.3 Green Travel Voucher Scheme - 4.3.1 The Green Travel Voucher system was devised by Somerset County Council and features in their adopted guidance on travel planning.
+The system is intended to encourage sustainable travel by reimbursing householders with 50% of their expenditure on items associated with sustainable travel. - 4.3.2 The amount of reimbursement per household is typically as follows and would be set out in a section 106 agreement: